asergeev95/DistanceCalculationService/README.md

 You can launch a services using either a Docker or just Visual Studio/ JetBrains Rider IDE.

-Services has Redia as an external dependency.
+Services has Redis as an external dependency.
 You should have Redis running somewhere.
-If your choose Docker method of runnign Redis will be installed automatically.
+If your choose Docker method of running Redis will be installed automatically.

 ## Docker